-This guide covers the essential best practices for securing your organization’s secrets in cloud environments, helping you avoid common pitfalls and implement a robust secrets management strategy.
+This guide covers the core practices for securing your organization’s secrets in cloud environments, from avoiding common pitfalls to building a secrets management strategy that scales.

 Secrets are any sensitive pieces of information that authenticate, authorize, or encrypt communications between systems.
 Common examples include: